 “Our staff who teach and support learning are at the heart of this endeavour, working in partnership with our students to provide an inspiring, challenging and supportive environment, which enables them to achieve their ambitions.

-“The University Teaching Awards provide a great opportunity to recognise staff who exemplify excellence in student education and, this year, a chance to recognise the excellent work and innovation involved in sustaining high-quality learning and teaching in challenging circumstances.
+“The University of Leeds Teaching Awards provide a great opportunity to recognise staff who exemplify excellence in student education and, this year, a chance to recognise the excellent work and innovation involved in sustaining high-quality learning and teaching in challenging circumstances.
 I look forward to celebrating with our first cohort of winners later this year.”

 First launched in January 2020, the awards were postponed due to covid-19.